Skip to main content

 Dimi

-Dimi is one of the oldest and largest Imeretian villages in the Baghdati Municipality, located on the banks of the Khanistskali River.
+Dimi is a major agricultural village in the Baghdati Municipality, situated on the banks of the Khanistskali River.

-Located in the Baghdati Municipality on the Imereti plain, Dimi is one of the region's largest and most historically significant villages.
-The village is spread across the right side of the Khanistskali River at an elevation of 180 meters.
-Its name has appeared in the country's political and economic records for centuries, giving the village special value.
+Situated within the Baghdati Municipality on the Imereti plain, Dimi stands as one of the region's most prominent and historically significant villages.
+Stretching along the right bank of the Khanistskali River at an elevation of 180 meters, the settlement has served as a consistent hub for local economic and administrative activity for centuries.

 Transfers